suechoii/suechoii.github.io/_posts/2023-10-10-leetcode-39-combination-sum.md

     return result
 ```

 I realized this is quite inefficient as it checks for duplicates each time.
 Hence modified the code .
-Below is a diagram from Neetcode with explains the two recursion calls each time.
+Below is a diagram from Neetcode which explains the two recursion calls each time.

 ```python
 def backtrack(i, current, total) :